- The amount of tax you will owe depends on whether you're converting pre-tax or after-tax money and your tax bracket.

 Who wouldn't want tax-free growth potential and tax-free withdrawals in retirement?
 That's what a Roth IRA can offer.*

-Either way, here are some answers to common questions on Roth conversions.
+Here are some answers to frequently asked Roth conversion questions.
 Always consult a tax advisor about your specific circumstances.

 Does time of year matter?